The Early Childhood Care & Education certificate can be completed full time in 10 months or on a flexible, part-time basis.

 Employment opportunities in the field will increase with further training and work experience.
 The Early Childhood Care & Education certificate prepares you to work with young children of varying abilities from 30 months to five years, in a variety of early learning settings.
 Program completion is the first step toward your BC Early Childhood Educator certification.
 This program also provides opportunities for you to work with children and their families in other related fields.

-Early Childhood Educator Assistant
+Qualify as an Early Childhood Educator Assistant

-An assistant certification enables you to care for children under the supervision of a fully certified early childhood educator.
+Assistant certification enables you to care for children under the supervision of a fully certified early childhood educator.
 To qualify for ECE Assistant certification, you must complete at least one for-credit post-secondary course in an approved ECE training program in one of the following areas:

 Graduates of the Early Childhood Care & Education certificate or Educator Assistant course(s) applying for their BC Early Childhood Educator certification should forward a copy of their official college transcript, along with their application, to: